The core in random hypergraphs and local weak convergence: Introduction

 \subsection{Results}

-To state our main result it will be convenient to use an elegant representation of hypergraphs as factor graphs.
-A factor graph $F=(\cV(F),\cF(F),\cE(F))$ is a bipartite graph on the parts $\cV(F)$ and $\cF(F).$ We will refer to $\cV(F)$ as the variable nodes of $F$ and to $\cF(F)$ as the factor nodes of $F$.
-We begin with introducing various standard notions for graphs which carry over to the bipartite factor graphs.
+To state our main result it will be convenient to use a natural representation of hypergraphs as bipartite factor graphs.
+We begin with introducing various standard notions for graphs which carry over to this representation.
 In this paper all graphs are assumed to be locally finite with a countable vertex set.
 Given a vertex $v$ in a graph $G$ we denote by $\partial_G v$ the set of vertices that are adjacent to $v$ in $G$.
 We omit $G$ whenever $G$ is clear from the context.
 By a rooted graph $(G,v_0)$ we mean a graph $G$ together with a distinguished vertex $v_0$, the root.
 If $\cX$ is a finite set then a $\cX$-marked graph $(G,v_0,\sigma)$ is a rooted graph together with a map $\sigma: V(G)\to\cX$.
-A bijection $\pi:V(G)\to V(G')$ is called isomorphism if every edge in $G$ is mapped to an edge in $G'$.
+A bijection $\pi:V(G)\to V(G')$ is called isomorphism if every edge in $G$ is mapped to an edge in $G'$ and every non-edge in $G$ is mapped to a non-edge in $G'$.
 Two rooted $\cX$-marked graphs $(G,v_0,\sigma)$ and $(G',v_0',\sigma')$ are called isomorphic if there is an isomorphism $\pi$ such that $\pi(v_0)=v_0'$ and $\sigma=\sigma'\circ\pi$.
 We denote by $[G,v_0,\sigma]$ the isomorphism class of $(G,v_0,\sigma)$ and let $\fG^{\cX}$ be the set of all isomorphism classes of $\cX$-marked graphs.
 Finally, for $s\geq 0$ let $\partial^s[G,v_0,\sigma]$ signify the isomorphism class of the rooted $\cX$-marked graph obtained by deleting all vertices at a distance greater than $s$ from $v$.